 The Nishiki Market in Kyoto Japan is a foodie haven.
 The market sells local food, much of it served on sticks.
 Do we need to say anything more???

-For any visit to Kyoto, a stop at the Nishiki Market is a must during any visit to Kyoto.
+A stop at the Nishiki Market is a must during any visit to Kyoto.

 Dating back to the 14th century, Kyoto’s Nishiki Market has been operating as a market for over 400 years.
 The market is five narrow blocks long and has 126 stalls.
 The market is open seven days a week, from 9 a.m. to approximately 6 p.m.
 Those are the facts.